 - membership operator (for example, using in); - a size method (given by len(seq)); and - iterability (we can iterate the data in loops).

 In Python, built-in collection data types are given by sets and dicts.
-In addition, many useful collection data are found in the package collections, as we will discuss in the last part of this chapter.
+In addition, many useful collection data are found in the collections package, as we discuss in the last part of this chapter.

 3.1 Sets